Shabti of Amenemipet

-Mmmiform shabti wearing a plain tripartite wig painted black.
+Mummiform shabti wearing a plain tripartite wig painted black which is rather faded.
 The arms are folded above the waist.
-The hands presumably carry implements but these are hard to distinguish except for a hoe held in the right hand that is added in black.
+The hands presumably carry implements but these are hard to distinguish.
+A square–hatched basket is faintly evident on the back.
+There are very faint traces of a wesekh–collar being painted on the chest.
 The face is simply defined.
-Eyes with brows are added in black.
-The shabti has four horizontal bands of a painted inscription running around the body, with a vertical column on the front.
+The shabtis has four horizontal bands of a painted inscription running around the body, with a vertical column on the front.
 The inscriptions are crudely painted, and difficult to clearly decipher.
-The owner is named as Amen–em–Ipet.
-Collected in Egypt 1830.
-Donated by B.A.
-Saw in 1934.
+The owner is named as Amenemipet and there is only one other known example, also in World Museum, no. 56.21.544.